Who was Richard Avedon?

 Critism & Avedon’s reaction

-The American West photographs were first published in 1985 and elicited a lot of controversies.
+The American West photographs were first published in 1985 and elicited many controversies.
 Many critics, though, praised the works’ expressiveness and renderings of rugged individualism.
 Others thought the photographs manipulated and even disparaged their subjects, more so those with physical disabilities.

 This is a sick collection that expresses Avedon’s inner fears and terrifying nightmares.